CSCfi/csc-user-guide/docs/data/Allas/using_allas/common_use_cases.md

 The object storage is also often used as a location for storing backups.
 It is a convenient place to push copies of database dumps.

 [allas-backup](./a_backup.md) is a part of *a-commands*.
-It works as a tool for creating backup copies of files in Allas. **Please note:** allas-backup is not a real backup service.
+It works as a tool for creating backup copies of files in Allas.
+!!! note
+    **Please note:** allas-backup is not a real backup service.
     It only copies the data to another bucket in Allas which can be easily removed or overwrited by any authenticated user.

 ## Files larger than 5 GB